ome/presentations/2017/20171110-gre-symposium/outline.md

 ## A repository for reference datasets and images that

-> constitute valuable resources for a broader community of users that will often be accessed as a reference or that will be recomputed to extract additional information and knowledge
+> “constitute valuable resources for a <span class="emph">broader community of users</span> that will often be accessed as a reference or that will be <span class="emph">recomputed to extract additional information</span> and knowledge”

 [Euro-BioImaging - ELIXIR Image Data Strategy](http://www.eurobioimaging.eu/sites/default/files/Euro-BioImaging_Elixir_Image_Data_Strategy_0.pdf) <!-- .element class="caption" -->